MarkZH/vintagebackup/README.md

                         The path of a text file containing a list of files and folders to exclude from backups.
 Each line in the file should contain one exclusion.
 Wildcard characters like * and ? are allowed.
+  -i INCLUDE, --include INCLUDE
+                        The path of a text file containing a list of files and folders to include in the backups.
+The entries in this text file override the exclusions from the --exclude argument.
+Each line should contain one file or directory to include.
+Wildcard characters like * and ? are allowed.
+The paths should either be absolute paths or paths relative to the directory being backed up (from the -u option).
+Included paths must be contained within the directory being backed up.
   -w, --whole-file      Examine the entire contents of a file to determine if it has
                         changed and needs to be copied to the new backup.
 Without this option, only the file's size, type, and modification date are